Lichfield House Compact

-The Lichfield House Compact was an 1835 agreement between the Whig government, the Irish Repeal Party (led by Daniel O'Connell) and the Radicals to act as one body against the Conservative Party.
+The Lichfield House Compact was an 1835 agreement between the former Whig government, the Irish Repeal Party (led by Daniel O'Connell) and the Radicals to act as one body against the Conservative Party.
 It allowed O'Connell to push for further reforms for Ireland.
 It was signed in February 1835 in Lichfield House, St James's, residence of Thomas Anson, 1st Earl of Lichfield.

 The Compact has been argued by historians such as Robert Stewart to have been the moment of formation of the Liberal Party.
 However, the Compact was formed in opposition to the Peelite faction, and some argue that it was the Peelites whose contribution to Liberal ideology played a dominant role in later years.

+The Whigs had been in opposition after the dismissal of Prime Minister Melbourne in November 1834.
+The new Government, formed by Robert Peel, had decided for a dissolution followed by a general election in January 1835.
+The election saw a decline of the Whigs numbers, with an advance of both Tories and Radicals.